-If you have Microsoft Money backups from older versions of the software—especially those from versions prior to Microsoft Money 2005—recovering the data from the backup files may prove difficult.
-Restoring a backup data file created in an earlier version of Microsoft Money with a more recent version usually encounters problems due to changes in data file structure which often occur between versions.
+If you have Microsoft Money backups from older versions of the software—especially versions before Microsoft Money 2005—recovering the data from the backup files may prove difficult.
+Using a more recent version of Microsoft Money to restore a backup data file created in an earlier version of the software usually encounters problems, due to changes in data file structure between versions.

 Even though you cannot directly restore the backup file from the old version of Microsoft Money, you can open and convert the original data files.

-If you are still having trouble locating your Microsoft Money data files, you can perform a Windows search for the data files by the .mny file name extension.
-For more details on searching for data files, especially if you have older version files, read "How to Find Your Microsoft Money Data File" first.
+If you are still having trouble locating your Microsoft Money data files, you can perform a Windows search for ".mny," which will bring up any files using that extension.

 Once you locate your Microsoft Money data files, follow these steps to convert them:

-- Copy the Microsoft Money data files from your old computer to removable media like a CD, DVD or a USB thumb drive.
+- Copy the Microsoft Money data files from your old computer to removable media, like an external hard drive, a USB thumb drive, or a CD.

 - Open the new version of Microsoft Money.